dasha-samples/dasha-in-car-assistant/README.md

 }
 ```

 In the __’preprocessor digression targetFiller’__ part we program a conversational AI app to understand what car part the driver chooses.
+A __digression__ is a node which can be called up from any point in the conversation.
+This is how the AI responds to inevitable tangents that humans bring up in conversation.
+You can also use digressions to specify numerous responses to a phrase such as "how can I help you today?"
+A preprocessor is a digression which doesn't consume a message, it performs some function but goes unseen by the end user.
+You can read more about digressions in this [post](https://dasha.ai/en-us/blog/using-digressions).
+You can read more about Dasha preprocessor digressions in our [documentation](https://docs.dasha.ai/en-us/default/dasha-script-language/program-structure?searchResult=p73-highlight-0#digression).

 At this point the driver can specify either the wanted car part or what they want to be done with that part, which is shown in line 33:

 ```dsl
         on #messageHasData("car_function") or #messageHasData("car_part") priority 2000;
 ```

 Now that the AI got one piece of information we need to teach it to get the rest of it.
 If it classifies the received info as a target (car part), it remembers it and asks about what the driver would like to be done with that car part.
 For example, a driver says “the window”, AI would ask “What should I do with the window?”, and once it receives an “open” or “close” command, it will proceed accordingly.

 Note that it’s not necessary for the driver to specify the action and the car part separately, they can say “open the window” and, since both fillers are known, the AI will immediately open the window.

 Speaking of actions and car parts, you can check them out under intents and entities in the tab section under “data.json”.
 We’ll take a look at the actions below but for now, let’s focus on the car parts.

 ```json
   "entities": {